glensc/eventum-oldwiki/Eventum:General_Setup.md

----
-title: Eventum:General Setup
-permalink: /Eventum:General_Setup/
----

 This is a description of the options you will find in General Setup as an Administrador User in the Administration, Configuration options.

-General Setup
+General Setup {#general-setup}
 -------------

-### Tool Caption
+### Tool Caption {#tool-caption}

 The Tool Caption is the name for this particular Eventum Instance.
 The default value is "Eventum", but you can change it to something like "MyCompany Tracking System", "MyCompany Tickets" or "Tech Support".
 This caption will be displayed for all projects, in the main login screen, inside Eventum Header menu, at the upper left corner and within email notifications, so choose wisely, or even better, just leave "Eventum".

-### SMTP (Outgoing Email) Settings
+### SMTP (Outgoing Email) Settings {#smtp-outgoing-email-settings}

 Here you can define the settings for the SMTP server.
 A typical configuration will require setting only the Sender Email (the "From:" in the email), the Hostname or IP of the server, and the TCP/IP port, usually 25 for SMTP.
 The Sender Email MUST contain a real email address, e.g. "eventum@example.com" or "Eventum <eventum@example.com>"

-### Open Account Signup
+### Open Account Signup {#open-account-signup}

 If enabled, a link will be displayed in the login screen, where any user will be able to signup for an account, only by entering Name, Email and Password.
 A confirmation email with an activation link is sent in order verificate and activate the account.
 The account is created with selected profile for the selected projects from multiple combo.

-### Subject Based Routing
+### Subject Based Routing {#subject-based-routing}

 If enabled, Eventum will look in the subject line of incoming notes/emails (usually replies to notifications) to determine which issue they should be associated with.
 Subject-based routing uses only the first issue number in square brackets it finds in the subject to associate the email, e.g. [\#555].
 Without subject-based or address-based routing, Eventum relies on mail headers, namely message-id and in-reply-to.

-### Email Recipient Type Flag
+### Email Recipient Type Flag {#email-recipient-type-flag}

 This will be included in the From address of all emails sent by Eventum, before or after Sender Name, as configured.

-### Email Routing Interface
+### Email Routing Interface {#email-routing-interface}

-The [Email Routing Interface](/Eventum:Email_Routing_Interface "wikilink") is an optional way to automatically associate emails (or notes or drafts) with an Eventum issue, with Email Integration feature enabled.
+The [Email Routing
+Interface](/Eventum:Email_Routing_Interface "wikilink") is an optional way to automatically associate emails (or notes or drafts) with an Eventum issue, with Email Integration feature enabled.

 The default behavior is header (Message-ID/In-Reply-To) routing.
 Mail clients sometimes mangle these headers which cause problems for Eventum.
 Using subject based routing is better then header based while the most reliable is address (issue-XXX@example.com) based.

 By setting up the mail server (MTA) to pipe emails sent to a specific address into PHP scripts, users are able to use their email clients to reply to emails coming from Eventum, and those replies will be automatically associated with the issue and broadcast to the issue's notification list.

-### Note Recipient Type Flag
+### Note Recipient Type Flag {#note-recipient-type-flag}

 This will be included in the From address of all notes sent by Eventum, before or after Sender Name, as configured.

-### Internal Note Routing Interface
+### Internal Note Routing Interface {#internal-note-routing-interface}

 Same as [Email Routing Interface](/Eventum:General_Setup#Email_Routing_Interface "wikilink") for Internal Notes.

-### Email Draft Interface
+### Email Draft Interface {#email-draft-interface}

 Same as [Email Routing Interface](/Eventum:General_Setup#Email_Routing_Interface "wikilink") for Drafts.

-### SCM Integration
+### SCM Integration {#scm-integration}

 This feature allows your software development teams to integrate your Source Control Management system with your Issue Tracking System.

 The integration is implemented in such a way that it will be forward compatible with pretty much any SCM system, such as CVS.
 When entering the required information for the checkout page and diff page input fields, use the following placeholders:

 -   `{MODULE}` - The CVS module name
 -   `{FILE}` - The filename that was committed